Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice: DFT analysis

 The \textit{ab initio} electronic structure calculations reveal additional information about the magnetic properties of Ni$_2$Mo$_3$O$_8$.
 The magnitude of the magnetic moment remains unchanged across the various ordered states and is dominated by the Hund's coupled spin contribution of $\langle \hat{M_S}\rangle = 1.45$ $\mu_B$ per Ni for both types (T,O) of Ni atoms.
 There is also an orbital moment contribution, which is an order of magnitude smaller, $\langle \hat{M}_L^{(T)}\rangle = 0.18\,\mu_B$ on the tetrahedral Ni ion and $\langle\hat{M}_L^{(O)}\rangle = 0.12\,\mu_B$ on the octahedral ion (the slightly different values are due to the difference in the crystal field environment on the two sites).
 The total magnetic moment is thus predicted to be $\langle \hat{M}_J\rangle = \langle \hat{M}_S\rangle + \langle \hat{M}_L\rangle = 1.63\,\mu_B$ on the tetrahedral site and $1.57\,\mu_B$ on the octahedral site.
-These values of the moments are closer to the first of the two experimental fits shown in Table~\ref{table1}.
-The calculations also reveal an anisotropy in the direction of the local moments: the moments lie preferentially in the easy $ab$-plane as opposed along the $c$-axis.
-This is in good agreement with the experimental structure 1, where the larger moment at the tetrahedral site lies very close (within $4^\circ$) to the $ab$-plane.
+These values of the moments are closer to the first of the two experimental fits from Ref.~\onlinecite{nafexp} shown in Table~\ref{table1}.